prooftv/BeatsChainExtension/README.md

-👉 This MVP demonstrates AI + Chrome + Blockchain synergy without requiring external infrastructure.
+👉 This MVP demonstrates real AI + Chrome + Blockchain integration using live APIs and infrastructure.

 ---